On this page

 The Moment of Silence

 It usually happens under load.
-You’re torqueing up a steep, technical climb, you shift a bit too late, and CRACK.
-Suddenly your pedals spin freely and you’re tumbling into the dirt.
+You are torqueing up a steep technical climb, you shift a bit too late, and you hear a violent snap.
+Suddenly your pedals spin freely and you tumble sideways into the dirt.

 You look down and your chain is lying in the weeds like a dead snake.

-If you don't have a chain tool and a master link, you are now a hiker.
-And let me tell you, pushing a 50lb bikepacking rig for 20 miles to the nearest road is a special kind of hell.
+If you do not have a chain tool and a master link, you are now a hiker.
+Pushing a 50lb bikepacking rig for 20 miles to the nearest road is a special kind of hell.

 Tools of the Trade: No Room for Error